moodle/devdocs/community/policies/codingstyle/index.md

 The namespace declaration may be preceded with a doc block.

-The [[Coding style#Classes|class naming]] rules also apply to the names for each level of namespace.
+The [class naming](#classes) rules also apply to the names for each level of namespace.

 The namespace declaration must be the first non-comment line in the file, followed by one blank line, followed by the (optional)
 "use" statements, one per line, followed by one blank line.